 The Common Sense Group counts Sir John Hayes and Sir Edward Leigh and several members of the 2019 Tory intake, including education select committee member Tom Hunt, as members.

-The Telegraph published details of Advance HE funding – including £11 million of taxpayer funding since 2016 and £27 million from university membership fees.
+The Telegraph published details of Advance HE funding – including £11 million of taxpayer funding since 2016, according to records obtained from Companies House, and £27 million from university membership fees.

 The letter concludes: “In light of this evidence – completely at odds with this Government’s policy and its advisors’ conclusions – we request that you urgently investigate the role and work of Advance HE and suspend its funding until an investigation is complete.”